Table of contents

 There are many external training providers that offer food hygiene certification with courses built around the realities of restaurant management.
 These include:

-- Food Hygiene Level 1- An introduction to the hazards associated with handling lower-risk foods
+- Food Hygiene Level 1: An introduction to the hazards associated with handling lower-risk foods

-- Food Hygiene Level 2-Also known as the basic food hygiene certificate, this is a legal prerequisite for all staff that work in environments where food is prepared, handled or cooked
+- Food Hygiene Level 2: Also known as the basic food hygiene certificate, this is a legal prerequisite for all staff that work in environments where food is prepared, handled or cooked

-- Food Hygiene Level 3- This certificate is aimed at managers and supervisors and deals with development and control of food safety management systems
+- Food Hygiene Level 3: This certificate is aimed at managers and supervisors and deals with development and control of food safety management systems

 Manage food hygiene hazards

 Restaurants must be proactive in identifying potential food hygiene hazards and implementing processes to guard against them.
-Perished ingredients being kept in storage, bins overflowing and improper hand hygiene, for instance, can all be perilous to your restaurant’s food hygiene.
+Perished ingredients being kept in storage, bins overflowing and improper hand hygiene, for instance, can all be dangers to your restaurant’s food hygiene.

 Cross-contamination is another major hazard in restaurants.
 When handling raw foods, ensure different knives and chopping boards are used to mitigate this risk.